Person of Interest season 3

 The third season of the American television series Person of Interest premiered on September 24, 2013.
-The season is produced by Kilter Films, Bad Robot Productions, and Warner Bros.
+The season is produced by Kilter Films, Bad Robot, and Warner Bros.
 Television, with Jonathan Nolan, Greg Plageman, J. J. Abrams, and Bryan Burk serving as executive producers and Plageman serving as showrunner.

 The series was renewed for a third season in March 2013 and stars Jim Caviezel, Taraji P. Henson, Kevin Chapman, Amy Acker, Sarah Shahi and Michael Emerson.
 The series revolves around a team led by a mysterious reclusive billionaire computer programmer, Harold Finch, who has developed a computer program for the federal government known as "the Machine" that is capable of collating all sources of information to predict terrorist acts and to identify people planning them.
 The Machine also identifies perpetrators and victims of other premeditated deadly crimes; however, because the government considers these "irrelevant", Finch programs the Machine to delete this information each night and programs the Machine to notify him secretly of the "irrelevant" numbers.

-The season premiered on September 24, 2013 on CBS and ended on May 13, 2014.
+The season premiered on September 24, 2013, on CBS and ended on May 13, 2014.
 Viewership for the season averaged 14.05 million viewers, ranking as the 8th most watched series of the 2013-14 television season.
 The season received highly positive reviews from critics, its focus on artificial intelligence was singled out for praise and the surprise twists on the season also received acclaim.
 The season, which aired shortly after events associated with Edward Snowden, attracted more attention due to its similarities.
 In March 2014, CBS renewed the series for a fourth season.